Tolerogenic therapy

 Tolerogenic therapy aims to induce immune tolerance where there is pathological or undesirable activation of the normal immune response.
-This can occur, for example, when an allogeneic transplantation patient develops an immune reaction to donor antigens, or when the body responds inappropriately to self antigens implicated in autoimmune diseases.
-It must provide absence of specific antibodies for exactly that antigenes.
+This can occur, for example, when an allogeneic transplantation patient develops an immune reaction to donor antigens, or when the body responds inappropriately to autoantigens implicated in autoimmune diseases.
 Research using animal models in transplantation and autoimmune diseases has led to early-phase human trials of tolerogenic therapy for autoimmune conditions like Type 1 Diabetes.

 Dendritic cells in tolerogenic therapy

 Tolerogenic therapies employ the inbuilt tolerance mechanisms of a class of immune cells called dendritic cells.
 Dendritic cells are divided into two main subsets: